 As a future member of the U.S. Senate, I promise to work on the following:

-Attempting to work closely with the NRA and other gun advocate organizations so they understand we’re not enemies.
+Attempting to work closely with the NRA and other gun advocate organizations so they understand we’re not necessarily enemies.
 As a democrat, I know how easy it is to assume I’m 100% against guns.
-I will be the first to admit, I am a proud gun owner.
-The National Rifle Association must be recognized as the longest-standing civil rights organization and defender of the Second Amendment.
-It’s not an inherently evil organization.
-Now, we may not always agree on the interpretation of the Second Amendment, but I believe we can work together to save countless American lives.
+I will be the first to admit, I'm a proud gun owner.
+However, while I recognize the National Rifle Association as the longest-standing defender of the Second Amendment, I will not hesitate to hold them accountable for not raising their voice against gun violence in America.
+We may not always agree on the interpretation of the Second Amendment, but I believe we can work together to save countless lives.